Xiaoy312/SAP.GUI.Scripting.net/README.md

-> If you are looking for more information on how to automate the sap gui with c#, please check out this link: https://github.com/Xiaoy312/csharp-sap-sample
+> If you are looking for more information on how to automate the sap gui with c#, please check out this repo: https://github.com/Xiaoy312/csharp-sap-sample

 # SAP.GUI.Scripting.net